XueruiWangTUD/XueruiWangTUD.github.io/content/publication/Yvonne/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: "A photo for the damaged quadrotor."
+  caption: "A flexible aircraft with Variable Camber Continuous Trailing Edge Flap."
   focal_point: ""
   preview_only: false